Applied AI

 Strategic Perspective

-The strategic potential of urban manufacturing powered by AI agents rests on a deliberate platform strategy, disciplined governance, and a focus on workforce readiness.
-A durable approach emphasizes the following dimensions:
+Realizing the strategic potential of AI-enabled urban manufacturing requires a disciplined platform strategy, governance, and workforce readiness.
+The following dimensions matter:

 Platform strategy and standardization